ababaian/bioSyntax-archive/README.md

 - **Linux**: `~/.config/sublime-text-3/Packages/User/`
 - **Windows**: `%APPDATA%/Roaming/Sublime Text 3/Packages/`
 - **Mac**: `/Users/your_username/Library/Application Support/Sublime Text 3/Packages/`
-5. Open Sublime Text and go to Preferences > Color Scheme > bioMonokai
+5. Open Sublime Text and go select the bioSyntax (bioMonokai) theme `Preferences > Color Scheme > bioMonokai`
 6. Formats should auto-detect; you can select a specific syntax at the drop-menu at the bottom-right corner of the window (e.g. Plain Text)

 You now have pretty formats!